 Best time to visit

-The best time to visit the island is in Belize’s dry season, which runs from December – April.
 Being in the Caribbean, rain is possible at any time of the year, and short showers are common in January.
 But heavy or frequent rain is unusual during these months.

 January does bring the northerly winds that are common throughout the region.
 Some days are worse than others, but the good thing about Caye Caulker is that if it is windy on the front side (the east), you can usually find a sheltered spot on the back side (the west).
-And a light breeze in the heat of the day keeps the temperature and humidity down.
+A light breeze in the heat of the day keeps the temperature and humidity down.

 Again, being an island the beauty is that usually the west side is protected from the sargassum, so you can still find those crystal clear waters and postcard beaches.
-It’s hard to say exactly when the seaweed will arrive as it changes every year and is dependent on tides, winds and water temperature.
-But it’s generally safe to assume it won’t be there in huge amounts from around December – March.

 We absolutely adored Caye Caulker.
 It ticked all our boxes for a tropical island – amazing snorkelling, good vibes, swaying palm trees, sparkling blue waters and epic sunsets.
-There are so many amazing things to do in Caye Caulker, and I’m sure you’ll love it as much as we did!

 The Comments